CV Writing Faqs

 What if I have had a long employment history, but have no CV writing experience?

-More often than in the past, a wide range of employers are recruiting by CV submission.
+More often than in the past, a wide range of employers is recruiting by CV submission.

 to present a “KEY SKILLS” category at the top of the CV, where all your capabilities are highlighted.